01 Going Home

 The two men expressed their concern as they jumped into the longboat.
-Conall pushed the vessel away from the shore before he joined Caleb.
-Then they quickened their pace down the cobblestone road and towards Cornor.
+Conall pushed the vessel away from the shore, then walked back to Caleb.
+They quickened their pace down the cobblestone road and headed toward Cornor.

 Shadows appeared as the sun started its descent behind the mountain range.
-There was a steady pace of visitors making their way out of Southport.
+A steady pace of visitors made their way out of Southport.
 “How long will it take to get to Cornor?” asked Caleb.

 “Don’t know.
 Never been there,” huffed Conall as he outpaced his brother.

 “How are you going to find the Pouring Rain Pub?”

 “Should be the first pub,” shouted Conall.

 Caleb started to ask another question when Conall stopped.
-“Caleb, I don’t anything about this place, so ask no more questions.
+“Caleb, I don’t know anything about this place, so ask no more questions.
 All I know is we need to get to Josah before the soldiers do.”